dbpedia/databus/README.md

 After publishing the data should be visible on  `account icon -> My Account -> Data tab`.

+ℹ️ Notes:
-See more on how to organise your data [here](docs/model.md), there you can find detailed explanations and our suggestions on structuring your datasets.
+* See more on how to organise your data [here](docs/model.md), there you can find detailed explanations and our suggestions on structuring your datasets.
+* For automated metadata uploads see the [API](docs/usage/api.md)

-### Querying Metainformation
+### Querying Metadata
 After files are published, we can perform queries.
 Databus offers two mechanisms for that: a SPARQL endpoint and Collections.

-Collections allow to flexibly combine files and artifacts together.
+Collections (user-created data catalogues) allow to flexibly combine files and artifacts together and share the collection links.
+Collections provide a tool to build, store and share SPARQL queries.
 Read more [here](docs/collections.md).

-SPARQL endpoint allows to run queries directly.
+The SPARQL endpoint at [localhost:3000/sparql](http://localhost:3000/sparql) allows to run queries directly.
 See some examples of the SPARQL queries in [examples](docs/usage/quickstart-examples.md).
 ### Mods
 Databus offers metadata extensions using Mods.
 You can read about them more in detail [here](docs/mods.md).